premvishwakarma95/SQL-Exercises/README.md

 # SQL-Exercises
 First Install Xampp to access mysql in Terminal only then you can use mysql in terminal.
-SQL Injection
+SQL Injection, SQL -> mysql2 -> ORM (prisma)

 ## 🧱 LEVEL 0 — CONNECT & EXIT